Advanced Topics

 d2udθ2+u=kmL2(3.7.8)\tag{3.7.8} \frac{d^2 u}{d \theta^2} + u = -\frac{km}{L^2}

-This is, again, the equation of a conic section.
+This is, if one can recognize, the equation of a conic section.
 The solution u(θ)u(\theta) is

 u=mkL2(1+ecos(θθ0)) u = \frac{mk}{L^2} \left( 1 + e \cos (\theta - \theta_0) \right)

 where ee (the eccentricity) and θ0\theta_0 (the phase offset) are constants of integration.
+This confirms that the orbits under an inverse-square central force are indeed conic sections, with the center of force at one of the foci.

 📍